Narita International Airport: JR trains

 Narita Express runs from the airport via the Narita and Sōbu lines to Tokyo Station.
-The trainsets divide at Tokyo, with one set looping clockwise around central Tokyo to the Shōnan–Shinjuku Line, stopping at Shibuya, Shinjuku, Ikebukuro, Ōmiya and/or Takao, while the other set proceeds south to Shinagawa, Yokohama and Ōfuna through the Yokosuka Line.
+The trainsets divide at Tokyo, with one set looping clockwise around central Tokyo to the Shōnan–Shinjuku Line, stopping at Shibuya and Shinjuku, while the other set proceeds south to Shinagawa, Yokohama and Ōfuna through the Yokosuka Line.
 Trains normally run non-stop between Narita Airport and Tokyo, but during rush hours they also stop at Narita, Sakura, Yotsukaidō and Chiba to accommodate commuters.

 A rapid service train is the suburban JR service to the airport.
 It follows the same route to Tokyo Station but makes 15 intermediate stops en route, taking 80 min as opposed to the non-stop 55-min Narita Express.
 From Tokyo Station, most trains continue through the Yokosuka Line to Ōfuna, Zushi, Yokosuka and Kurihama in Kanagawa Prefecture.
-A single trip to Tokyo Station on this route costs ¥1,320.

-"Green Car" (first class) seats are available on both trains for an additional surcharge.
+"Green Car" (first class) seats are available on both trains for an additional surcharge, with both services free of charge with the Japan Rail Pass.